readthedocs/readthedocs.org/docs/alternate_domains.rst

     they do not yet allow us to acquire SSL certificates for those domains.
     Simply point the CNAME to ``readthedocs.io``.

+    If you change the CNAME, the SSL certificate issuance can take about one hour.

 .. important::

     Due to a limitation, a domain cannot be proxied on Cloudflare